 I’ve heard people call my form of OCD ‘Pure O’, because I struggle more with the obsessional side of the disorder, but believe me, the compulsions, both mental AND physical, have a huge influence over everything that I have ever done and everything that I will ever do.
 Yes, I suffer significantly more from mental repetitions rather than physical acts these days (I will analyse a thought in great detail until it feels ‘right,’ more than walking through a doorway a hundred times before I leave the house,) but the physical compulsions are still a heavy burden.

-Against my psychologists’ wishes I have given my OCD a personality, an avatar in my mind.
-To me, my personal disorder is like a crow.
-It is my OCDemon, a vicious creature who not only lurks in every corner of my brain but dances there like a demonic Michael Flatly.
-He is a confidant beast, a malicious extrovert strutting around the deepest corridors of my mind like a psychotic crack-toking John Travolta.
-I hate him (not John Travolta, although Face Off was terrible,) I hate the Crow, because his attacks are constant.
-On the hardest days he gnaws at my conscience like a coyote with a bone full of marrow, on better days, when he is not on my shoulder, he is circling above me, cawing as if his black wings are on fire.
+Against my psychologists’ wishes, I gave my OCD a personality, an avatar in my mind.
+To me, my disorder is like a crow.
+It is my OCDemon, a malicious creature dwelling in the boiler room of my brain, dancing like a demonic Michael Flatley in spiked shoes.
+He is a confident beast, a vicious extrovert strutting around the deepest corridors of my mind like a psychotic crack-toking Tony Manero.
+I hate the Crow because his attacks are spiteful and constant.
+He is intentionally cruel.
+Ceaseless and petty.
+On the hardest days he gnaws at my conscience like a coyote with a bone, on better days, when he is not on my shoulder, he is circling above me, cawing as if his black wings are on fire.